kadavilrahul/browser-use-shell/README.md

 # Browser Automation with AI Models

-A minimal browser automation setup that integrates AI models.
-Built using Windsurf Code editor.
+- A minimal browser automation setup that integrates AI model
-It opens a chromium browser, navigates to a website, and performs tasks like login, search, and data extraction.
+- It takes user input and executes tasks on a Chromium browser
+- Built using Windsurf Code editor and Claude 3.5 Sonnet model
-This is simplified and modified version of the original code: https://github.com/browser-use You may also install Chrome remote desktop to test the automation on a remote Ubuntu machine using the repo https://github.com/kadavilrahul/chrome_remote_desktop
+- This is simplified and modified version of the original code: https://github.com/browser-use

+# Modifications and improvement done
+- The tool will be ready to use by running two commands on terminal
+- Made it user friendly by adding user inputs on terminal for all the tasks
+- Used only one LLM model for now to avoid API format errors
+- Keeps browser open after task completion unless exit is done
+- New tasks can be executed after current one is completed on already open brower

 ## System Requirements
 - Tested on OS: